 The medicine sapropterin (Kuvan) may help lower phenylalanine levels in some children who have PKU.
 More studies are needed to find out the health effects from long-term use.
 With or without the medicine, your child still needs to follow a PKU diet.

 Your child will need regular blood tests.
 He or she may get tested as often as once or more a week for the first year and then once or twice a month throughout childhood.

 It's normal to feel a wide range of emotions when your child has an illness like PKU.
 You may want to join a support group.
 Your doctor can also help.

 People who have PKU need to follow a reduced-protein diet throughout their lives.
 For a few people, treatment with sapropterin (Kuvan) may help when used with a PKU diet.
 Talk to your doctor about the pros and cons of this medicine.

-You?ll need regular blood tests to check your phenylalanine level.
-Testing once a month is suggested.2 If the level builds up, it can affect your IQ and your ability to learn, think, and understand.
+You'll need regular blood tests to check your phenylalanine level.
+If the level builds up, it can affect your IQ and your ability to learn, think, and understand.

 Any woman with PKU who is planning to have a baby needs to be very careful to control her phenylalanine levels.
 Babies born to mothers who have high levels of phenylalanine are at risk for having a very small head, intellectual disability, growth problems, and heart problems.
 Having regular blood tests and following the PKU diet before and during pregnancy can help protect the baby.